cisco-sso/kdf/content/getting-started/readfiles/framework-deploy-main.md

 ### HTTP GET an API behind a Kubernetes Ingress resource.

-This [curl](https://curl.haxx.se/) call performs an HTTP GET against the [Prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/) the [nginx-ingess](https://github.com/kubernetes/ingress-nginx).
+This [curl](https://curl.haxx.se/) command performs an HTTP GET against the [Prometheus API](https://prometheus.io/docs/prometheus/latest/querying/api/) which is exposed by the [nginx-ingess](https://github.com/kubernetes/ingress-nginx).
 Note how the host header is used for ingress routing.

 ```bash
 curl -fsSL \